 b.
 Fresh Strawberry Compote

-- Ingredients: Simply dice your fresh strawberries into small pieces, and simmer them with a small amount of sugar.
+- Ingredients: Simply dice your fresh strawberries into small pieces, & simmer them with a small amount of sugar.
 You might add a touch of cornstarch mixed with water (a slurry) at the end to thicken the compote slightly, ensuring it stays contained within the cupcake.

 - Why a Compote?
 Unlike jam, which is cooked down to a preserve-like state, a compote retains the integrity of the strawberry pieces.
-This means you get a more textured, juicy filling that feels incredibly fresh and light on the palate.
+This means you get a more textured, juicy filling that feels incredibly fresh & light on the palate.

 3. The Topping: The Perfect Cloud of Cream